 If you’re reading this, you’ve successfully completed your crawl website: your current website is streamlined for customers, focuses on your core business offerings, tracks user interactions, and is firing on all pistons.
-You are now ready for the walk phase in crawl, walk and run (CWR).
+Congratulations, you’re now ready for the walk phase in crawl, walk and run (CWR)!

 Build Deeper Content across Your Website